eleda77/eleda77.github.io/docs/vocab_list.md

 **leveret** - a young hare in its first year

+**levirate** - a custom of the ancient Hebrews and other peoples by which a man may be obliged to marry his brother's widow

 **libbard** - archaic variant of leopard

 **ligature** - a thing used for tying or binding something tightly; (in music) a slur or tie; a character consisting of two or more joined letters, e.g. æ